 The rates stated in Section B, above, are the contractually required contribution rates for OPERS.
 As part of this disclosure, it will be necessary for the employer to disclose the employer contributions actually made to fund post-employment benefits.
-The portion of your employer contributions that were used to fund post-employment benefits can be approximated by multiplying actual employer contributions for calendar year 2011 by 0.2857 for state and local employers, and 0.2210 for law enforcement and public safety employers.
+The portion of your employer contributions that were used to fund post-employment benefits can be approximated by multiplying actual employer contributions for calendar year 2012 by 0.2857 for state and local employers, and 0.2210 for law enforcement and public safety employers.

-D. OPERS Retirement Board Implements its Health Care Preservation Plan.
+D. OPERS Board of Trustees Adopt Changes to the Health Care Plan